 You’ve finished unpacking, smiled for your ID photo and eaten your first meal in the dining hall.
 Classes have started, and you’re officially a College of Agriculture and Life Sciences student.
 You’ve worked hard to get to this point (congrats!) and now it’s time to rock your first year in CALS.
 Here are a few tips that might come in handy along the way:

-Get out there.
+1. Get out there.
 Grab the new friends you met at Packapalooza and explore campus.
 Check out the view from the top of D.H.
 Hill Library on Hillsborough Street or chow down at the many restaurants in Talley Student Union.
 And don’t miss everything Centennial Campus has to offer, from Lake Raleigh to the architectural wonder that is Hunt Library.
-Miss Packapalooza?
-Our coverage will take you to Hillsborough Street for the food trucks, free stuff, live concerts and fireworks at the biggest party of the year.

 2. Download the NC State On Campus app.
 Check your schedule, track down a bus, get dining hall information and more.
 The app’s campus map will be your best friend (and nobody will know you’re lost when you sneak a peek at it on your phone).
 You can also see how far away your bus is and watch it move toward your stop.
 The busiest Wolfline routes are usually Avent Ferry, Gorman Street and the Southeast Loop.
 Bus rides are free.
 Just don’t forget to pull the cord for your stop!

 3. Reach out to a CALS Ambassador.
 These student leaders represent the college at events on and off campus.
 They’re also here to help you.
 Connect with an ambassador to ask questions or get some advice.